 Vanessa’s story begins in the small town of Nelsonville, Ohio where she was sexually abused for years and began coping from a young age with drugs and alcohol.
 She was eventually trafficked in Columbus, where she also became involved with the criminal justice system.
 Her last arrest in 2009 afforded her the opportunity to opt into CATCH Court, a specialized docket for survivors of sexual exploitation and trafficking.

-Vanessa has educated thousands of people, presenting at conferences such as the End Violence Against Women International conference, the National Association of Drug Court Professionals national conference, the International Human Trafficking & Social Justice Conference.
-Most recently, she presented to the Chamber of Commerce in Washington, D.C.
-Vanessa is most definitely a Survivor Leader, paving the way for other survivors behind and beside her.
+Vanessa has educated thousands of people on the subject of sex trafficking and trauma, presenting at conferences such as the End Violence Against Women International conference, the National Association of Drug Court Professionals national conference, and the International Human Trafficking & Social Justice Conference.
+Vanessa is most definitely a Survivor/Thriver Leader, paving the way for other survivors behind and beside her.